-According to the Steel Recycling Institute (SRI), a recent study analyzed the importance of material production emissions in a vehicle’s lifetime environmental impact.
-According to that study, the AHSS-intensive vehicles had lower life cycle emissions than aluminum-intensive vehicles, for every class of vehicles tested, such as sedans, trucks, SUVs, and alternative power train vehicles.
+A recent study conducted by the Steel Recycling Institute (SRI) analyzed the importance of material production emissions in a vehicle’s lifetime environmental impact.
+According to the study, AHSS-intensive vehicles had lower lifecycle emissions than aluminum-intensive vehicles, for every class of vehicles tested, such as sedans, trucks, SUVs, and alternative powertrain vehicles.

-New grades of AHSS enable automakers to reduce vehicle weight by 25%-39%, as compared to conventional steel.
-The AHSS system reduces the overall weight of the vehicle by 170 kg to 270 kg, which corresponds to a lifetime saving of 3 to 4.5 metric ton of greenhouse gases, over the vehicle’s total life cycle.
-This saving in emissions represents more than the total amount of CO2 emitted during the production of all the steel in the vehicle.
+New grades of AHSS enable automakers to reduce a vehicle’s weight by 25%-39%, as compared to conventional steel.
+The AHSS system reduces the overall weight of a vehicle by 170-270 kg, which corresponds to a lifetime saving of 3-4.5 metric ton of greenhouse gases over the vehicle’s total life cycle.
+This saving in emissions represents more than the total amount of CO2 emitted during the production of the total volume of steel used in the vehicle.

-Due to the growing environmental concerns, caused by the rising exhaust emissions, countries across the world have been significantly focusing on tackling vehicle emissions.
-For instance, the United States is one of the major countries where the government, with the help of both departments, namely, the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA), has implemented vehicle emission standards.
+Due to the growing environmental concerns caused by the rising exhaust emissions, countries across the world have been significantly focusing on tackling vehicle emissions.
+For instance, the United States is one of the major countries, wherein the government, with the help of both departments, namely, the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA), implemented vehicle emission standards.

-Over the period of 2012-2016, automakers were successful in meeting the emission standards set under the EPA’s Green House Gases (GHG) program, in the US automotive industry.
-However, after 2016, a few vehicle models exceeded the limit of the emission level, as fuel consumption increased with the growing, advanced technology in the vehicles, since the number of components in the vehicles increased with the adoption of new technologies that lacked optimum energy consumption features.
+Over the period of 2012-2016, in the US automotive industry, manufacturers were successful in meeting the emission standards set under the EPA’s Green House Gases (GHG) program.
+However, after 2016, a few vehicle models exceeded the limit of the emission level, as fuel consumption increased with the advanced technologies in the vehicles, since the number of components in the vehicles increased with the adoption of new technologies that lacked optimum energy consumption features.

 To understand key trends, Download Sample Report

-Europe is anticipated to dominate the AHSS market till 2024.
+Europe is anticipated to dominate the AHSS market until 2025.
 The high-revenue market value can be attributed to the presence of major automobile manufacturers and OEMs in the region.
-Recovery of the automobile sector, post the recession period, across the region, will further support the regional growth.
-Within the European region, Germany is one of the prominent markets for AHSS in automobiles.
-The country is the largest steel producer in the EU28, having registered an annual production of approximately 42.4 million metric ton of crude steel in 2018.
-Germany is one of the fastest growing European countries, even in the electric vehicles market.
-According to IEA, in 2017, Germany had registered nearly 54.56 thousand units of electric vehicle (EV) sales (including battery electric vehicle (BEV) and plug-in-hybrid vehicles (PHEV)), with an increase of 121% from its 2016 EV sales.
-Future applications of AHHS in these electric vehicles is also expected to drive the market.
+Recovery of the automobile sector post the recession period, across the region, may further support the regional growth.
+Within Europe, Germany is one of the prominent markets for AHSS in automobiles.
+The country is the largest steel producer in the EU28, with an annual production of approximately 42.4 million metric ton of crude steel in 2018.
+Germany is one of the fastest-growing European countries, even in the electric vehicles market.
+According to IEA, in 2017, Germany registered nearly 54.56 thousand units of electric vehicle (EV) sales (including battery electric vehicles (BEVs) and plug-in-hybrid vehicles (PHEVs)), indicating an increase of 121% from its EV sales rate in 2016.
+Future applications of AHHS in these electric vehicles are also expected to drive the market.